foundry-rs/book/src/cheatcodes/expect-emit.md

 event Transfer(address indexed from, address indexed to, uint256 amount);

 function testERC20EmitsTransfer() public {
-    // We check that the token is the event emitter by passing the address as the fifth argument. vm.expectEmit(true, true, false, true, address(myToken));
+    // We check that the token is the event emitter by passing the address. vm.expectEmit(address(myToken));
     emit MyToken.Transfer(address(this), address(1), 10);

     // We perform the call.